Stuck in the past: Is HR too focused on tradition to be effective in a digital-first world?

 Effective HR processes can do so much for a company and its employees.
 So, why is it that so many people seem to be hostile towards HR workers?
 The fact is, outdated HR approaches have a lot to do with it.
 Some of these include:

-- HR never seems to be on the side of employees: Sometimes, it comes down to business leaders wielding their HR departments like a cudgel.
+Sometimes, it comes down to business leaders wielding their HR departments like a cudgel.
 But other times, managers and senior leaders often have a much more solid grasp on the finer points of employment law and staff rights than those who work for them.

-- HR people know HR, and that’s it: Different sectors have specialist knowledge that affects how you look at the workplace.
+Different sectors have specialist knowledge that affects how you look at the workplace.
 So, it’s understandably annoying for staff when HR promotes policy that seems ignorant of their daily life.
 Putting some of your HR people on secondments with these departments can give them the first-hand experience to enact useful policy.

-- HR won’t engage with the biggest problems: Talk of policies, employee benefits and all that can seem great at first.
+Talk of policies, employee benefits and all that can seem great at first.
 But if you only talk about those things at the expense of deeper issues like toxicity, employee wellbeing and workplace transparency, then employees will look at you like you’re a politician ducking questions on national TV.
 Dodging important issues is a major reason why so many people distrust HR.